 A Revenue Item using Shipment details — charging the Customer by CWT

-The Units Default gets set to the shipment item to tie to, the Unit Default Type Value remains at 0.
-The Unite Rate Default Type remains at Custom and the Unit Rate Default Value gets set to the amount of money you want to charge per Shipment item in question.
+The Units Default gets set to the shipment item to tie to, and the Unit Default Type Value remains at 0.
+The Unite Rate Default Type remains at Custom, and the Unit Rate Default Value gets set to the amount of money you want to charge per Shipment item in question.
 In this example, the system will look at the weight of the shipment (divided by 100) and then multiply by $2.30, determining the freight charge based on the CWT of the shipment.

 A Revenue Item using Shipment details — charging by Number of Skids

 Expense Items represent all the costs your company is likely to incur as part of doing business, whether it be carrier fees, equipment repair, or insurance costs.
 They also include any costs associated with Personnel, such as commissions for sales reps or payables for drivers.
 Clicking on the ‘Expense Items’ option under the Financial configuration menu will bring up your existing Expense Items list.

 You can click the yellow edit button to modify an existing Expense Item or click on the ‘Create Expense Item’ button to create a new one.

 The ‘Name’ field will be used when selecting among Expense Items elsewhere.
 The ‘Description’ defaults to a copy of the Name field, but it can be modified to help distinguish similarly-named Charge Types or explain a complicated Charge Type in more detail.
 The Description field is also what will print on reports like Driver Pay Settlement Statements and Vendor Payments.

 The various Unit fields let you specify the default values for the new Expense Item.
 For example, the Units fields will control the default number of units for the item, and the ‘Unit Rate’ fields will control how much will be charged per unit.
 The adjacent ‘Value’ fields will add a value to the defaults you have specified.